dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 ## Write the workflow activities

+[Workflow activities]({{< ref "workflow-features-concepts.md#workflow-activites" >}}) are the basic unit of work in a workflow and are the tasks that get orchestrated in the business process.

+{{< tabs ".NET" >}}

+{{% codetab %}}

 Define the workflow activities you'd like your workflow to perform.
 Activities are a class definition and can take inputs and outputs.
 Activities also participate in dependency injection, like binding to a Dapr client.

-{{< tabs ".NET" >}}

-{{% codetab %}}

 The activities called in the example below are:
 - `NotifyActivity`: Receive notification of a new order.